-My Approach – for Anxiety, Life Transitions, Grief & Relationship Counseling
+My Approach – Therapy for Anxiety, Life Transitions, Grief & Relationship Challenges

-As a licensed California therapist specializing in anxiety, difficult life transitions, past trauma and relationship dynamics, I’m here to help.
+As a licensed California therapist specializing in anxiety, difficult life transitions, past trauma and relationship dynamics, I’m here to provide support.
 Therapy is a space to make sense of what’s going on and start feeling like yourself again.

 How I Approach Therapy

-We will also pay attention to both your thoughts and what’s happening in your body, since anxiety, stress, and trauma don’t live only in the mind and often show up in both.
+I also bring psychoeducation, neuroscience-informed insight, clear explanations and honest feedback, while always honoring your pace and making sure we move in a way that feels supportive and helpful so change feels sustainable, not forced.
+We will pay attention to both your thoughts and what’s happening in your body, since anxiety, stress, and trauma don’t live only in the mind and often show up in both.

-Sessions are tailored to what you’re going through—whether that’s anxiety, difficult emotions, life transitions, past trauma, or relationship challenges, which often overlap in meaningful ways—so our work stays focused on what feels most relevant and important to you.
+Sessions are tailored to what you’re going through—whether that’s anxiety, difficult emotions, life transitions, past trauma, or relationship challenges, which often overlap in meaningful ways—so our work stays focused on what feels most relevant and important to you so you can respond to your experiences differently.

 Through a compassionate and strengths-based approach, I help you build clarity, develop coping strategies and create more balance and resilience—so you can feel better now AND handle future challenges with greater confidence.

-My work is grounded in approaches that help you feel and function differently in your daily life—not just understand yourself.
+My work as a licensed therapist in California is grounded in approaches that help you feel seen and function differently in your daily life—not just understand yourself.

 Who I Work With